 The note was delivered to a government office in northern Bali just days after the Jakarta attacks that left eight people dead, including four civilians and four terrorists.
 According to reports, the note stated: “Our members are currently present in Denpasar and Singaraja” and threatened “to blow up these cities in the name of Allah.”

 “Our members are currently present in Denpasar and Singaraja,” it said.
-The letter also warned they would “attack shopping centres, offices and tourism destinations.”
+The letter also warned they would “attack shopping centers, offices and tourism destinations.”

 We’ll be relieved once we get off the plane, collect our luggage, go through immigration and hightail out of that airport and be on our way to the property.
 Unquestionably, we’ll be avoiding any popular tourist venues while in Bali based on the high degree of risk in heavily populated areas.